ScanNet/ScanNet/README.md

 ## Changelog

 ## License
-The data is released under a <a href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License</a>.
+The data is released under the [ScanNet Terms of Use](http://dovahkiin.stanford.edu/scannet-public/ScanNet_TOS.pdf), and the code is released under the MIT license.

 Copyright (c) 2017